KyotoBlazeDev/ThinkPad-Utility-Management/README.md

 ## Battery Health Classification

-Battery health is reported across five tiers based on capacity percentage and cycle count.
-The severity level drives the colour used in the header and menu alert on every screen.
+Battery health is evaluated using capacity percentage and cycle count and reported across five tiers.
+The severity level drives the colour shown in the header and menu alert on every screen.

 | Classification | Health % | Severity | Colour |
 |---|---|---|---|